adityak714/toyproblem-af-classification/README.md

 # this should be in the same dir as where the HEAD ray session was started.
 ray start --address="10.21.30.<>:6379"

-# create shortcut here to change overall flwr config (located in the home directory in ".flwr/")
+# create shortcut here to change overall flwr config
+# (located in the home directory in ".flwr/")
 ln -s $HOME/.flwr/config.toml 1-starter-ecg-model/federated/config.toml

 # view the project config
 cat pyproject.toml
-# possible to change -> (num. local epochs, batch_size, partitioning_strategy, lr, communication rounds ...)
+# possible to change -> (num. local epochs, batch_size,
+# partitioning_strategy, lr, communication rounds ...)
 # + how much num_gpu and num_cpu to allocate per client

+# here the number of clients is controlled, as well as
+# num_gpu and num_cpu per client.
-# here the number of clients is controlled -- symlink to $HOME/.flwr/config.toml, if this is edited, that file also gets edited.
+# -- symlink to $HOME/.flwr/config.toml
+# if this is edited, that file also gets edited.
 cat config.toml

-# Keep num_gpu and num_cpu same with pyproject.toml as a safety step to avoid inconsistent config loading.
 ```

+> Keep num_gpu and num_cpu same in both `.toml` files as a safety step to avoid inconsistent config loading.

 Finally, run: